RobARC/API-Graphql-NestJs-Mysql/README.md

 To do this, we chose a simple console project from the list projects with the command: `dotnet new console`

-The framework do the magic a we implement our solutions.
+The framework do the magic and we implement our solutions.

 ## Starting the Client